jgomezselles/hermes/README.md

 which have their own [license](https://www.boost.org/LICENSE_1_0.txt).
 Hermes core functionality is based on [nghttp2](https://nghttp2.org/), and json handling is done with [rapidjson](https://rapidjson.org/), both under MIT license.
-> TODO: Add googletest License
+Tests are done with [Googletest](https://github.com/google/googletest), which is published under [BSD 3-Clause License](https://github.com/google/googletest/blob/master/LICENSE).